isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

     * Tumor Tissue Site
     * Histological Type
     * Prior Diagnosis
-    * Pathologic State
+    * Pathologic Stage
     * Tumor Status
     * New Tumor Event After Initial Treatment
     * Histological Grade
     * Residual Tumor
     * Tobacco Smoking History
     * ICD-10
+    * ICD-O-3 Site
     * ICD-O-3 Histology
-    * ICD-O-3 Site

 Data Type Filters Tab
 ^^^^^^^^^^^^^^^^^^^^^^

-    * DNA-Sequence
+    * DNA Sequencing
-    * RNA-Sequence
+    * RNA Sequencing
-    * miRNA-Sequence
+    * MIRNA Sequencing
     * Protein
-    * SNP Copy-Number
+    * SNP CN
     * DNA Methylation

+Save As New Cohort Button
+^^^^^^^^^^^^^^^^^^^^^^

+Push this button if you wish to save the cohort based on the filters you have set.
+You will be asked for a cohort name and the selected filters will be displayed.
+Enter the name (any text) and push the "Create Cohort" button.

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

 This is where selected filters are shown so there is an easy way to see what filters have been selected.
 Clicking on “Clear All” will remove all selected filters.
+Selecting an X beside a single filter will remove that filter.

 Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^

-This panel shows a list of treemaps that give a high level breakdown of the selected samples for a handful of features:
+This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a handful of features:
-* Disease Code
+* Study
 * Vital Status
 * Sample Type
 * Tumor Tissue Site
 * Gender
 * Age at Initial Pathologic Diagnosis
-By using the “Show More” button, you can see two more tree maps that are currently available.
+By using the “Show More” button, you can see the last two tree maps.

 Data Availability Panel
 ^^^^^^^^^^^^^^^^^^^^^^^